Factual/sosueme/README.md

 ## Setup

-The jar is available at http://clojars.org/factual/sosueme
+The jar is available on Clojars at http://clojars.org/factual/sosueme .

-Include it in your project.clj :dependencies like this:
+Include it in your project.clj :dependencies:

 ````clojure
 [factual/sosueme "0.0.1"]
 ````